blackfox113/censorshipbypassguide/docs/index.en.md

 ### Setup Recommended:

+> Warning: Your environment is different from my testing setup.
+Please double-check your environment, as there is a lot of uncertainty you might not be aware of.
+Choosing the wrong setup could put you in a dangerous situation.

 | Environment                                   | Recommended Setup                  |
 |----------------------------------------------|------------------------------------|
 | School (Custom Firewall)                     | VLESS + CDN + WS + TLS             |